MichaIng/DietPi-Docs/docs/software/programming.md

 Source: By [https://golang.org](https://blog.golang.org/go-brand), Creative Commons Attribution 3.0

-Go is a compiled language, fast and high-performance language intended to be simple and is designed to be easy to read and understand.
+Go is a compiled, fast and high-performance language intended to be simple and is designed to be easy to read and understand.
 Go was created at Google by Rob Pike, Robert Griesemer, and Ken Thompson, and it first appeared in Nov 2009.

 Go is used by some of the big organizations such as Google, BBC, Uber, Soundcloud, Twitch, Medium, Daily Motion[^2].
 Uber has reported better throughput, high performance, latency, and uptime.
 BBC, the house name in broadcasting the world news, uses it for backend, including crawlers and web scrapers.
 The build and deployment system of Soundcloud is in Go.